Tecdiary/mps-guide/v1/guide/readme.md

 Calendar UI is simple & easy, you can add events and they will mark a dot on calendar.
 User will get email notification before 2 days and 1 day of the event.

+## App Alerts

+Alerts (bell icon on top bar) will display alerts for app notifications, expenses to approve, payments, low stock, expiring soon stock, coming recurring sales, customer & supplier due limit.

+## Gift Cards

+MPS comes with gift card feature, you can add and accept payments by gift cards.
+It's keep log for the gift cards.

 ## Activity Logs

 MPS will automatically logs all the activity in your app and you can view it under reports.
 The activity table is search-able (log name & description).